Skip to main content

 Warnings/Precautions

-Serious hypersensitivity reactions, including anaphylaxis during IV infusion, have been reported with mirikizumab administration.
-Infusion-related hypersensitivity reactions, including mucocutaneous erythema and pruritus, were reported during induction.
-If a severe hypersensitivity reaction occurs, discontinue mirikizumab immediately and initiate appropriate treatment.
+Serious hypersensitivity reactions, including anaphylaxis during IV infusion, reported.
+Infusion-related hypersensitivity reactions, including mucocutaneous erythema and pruritis, reported.
+If severe hypersensitivity reaction occurs, discontinue immediately and initiate appropriate treatment.

 Infections

-Do not initiate treatment with mirikizumab in patients with a clinically important active infection until the infection resolves or is adequately treated.
+Do not initiate treatment in patients with clinically important active infection until infection resolves or is adequately treated.

-In patients with a chronic infection or a history of recurrent infection, consider the risks and benefits prior to prescribing mirikizumab.
 Instruct patients to seek medical advice if signs or symptoms of clinically important acute or chronic infection occur.
-If a serious infection develops or an infection is not responding to standard therapy, monitor the patient closely and do not administer mirikizumab until the infection resolves.
+If serious infection develops or an infection is not responding to standard therapy, monitor patient closely and do not administer until the infection resolves.

 Tuberculosis

-Evaluate patients for tuberculosis (TB) infection prior to initiating treatment with mirikizumab.
+Evaluate patients for TB infection prior to initiating treatment.

-A case of drug-induced liver injury (alanine aminotransferase [ALT] 18 times the upper limit of normal (ULN), aspartate aminotransferase [AST] 10 times the ULN, and total bilirubin 2.4 times the ULN) in conjunction with pruritus was reported in a clinical trial subject following a longer than recommended induction regimen.
-Mirikizumab was discontinued.
-Liver test abnormalities eventually returned to baseline.
+A case of drug-induced liver injury (ALT 18 times the upper limit of normal [ULN], AST 10 times the ULN, and total bilirubin 2.4 times the ULN) in conjunction with pruritis was reported in a clinical trial subject following a longer than recommended induction regimen.
+Mirikizumab-mrkz was discontinued and liver test abnormalities eventually returned to baseline.

 Evaluate liver enzymes and bilirubin at baseline and for at least 24 weeks of treatment.
 Monitor thereafter according to routine patient management.